Caascad/toolbox/README.md

 specific commit of the toolbox (eg: `origin/master` commit at the time you run the command).

-It also creates an `.envrc` file for `direnv`.

-You need to commit theses files in the project.
+You need to commit `shell.nix` in the project.

+#### Activating the shell

+You can do it with two methods:

+1. `direnv`: in `.envrc` add `use_nix`

+   When you cd in the project `direnv` will automagically make the tools available in your shell.

+1. run `nix-shell` to enter a new shell with the project tools

 #### Shell update